EnodyG/ClinFly/README.md

 If you use ClinFly, please cite:
 > Gauthier et al., Assessing feasibility and risk to translate, de-identify and summarize medical letters using deep learning. medrXiv (2023). [https://doi.org/10.1101/2023.07.27.23293234](https://doi.org/10.1101/2023.07.27.23293234)

+For the omop database we use the dataset of the OMOP2OBO project
+> Callahan, T. J., Wyrwa, J. M., Vasilevsky, N. A., Bennett, T. D., Martin, B., Feinstein, J. A., Baumgartner, W. A., Hunter, L. D., & Kahn, M. G. (2022).
+OMOP2OBO Condition Occurrence Mappings (V1.5) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.7250177

+For the HPO information we use the dataset of the EMBL-EBI Ontology Lookup Service